 A Medical Use for Big Data

 As difficult as living with Alzheimer’s disease and other forms of dementia can be, it can be equally as difficult to diagnose the disease.
 There’s no set blood test or imaging scan result that conclusively indicates Alzheimer’s.
 It requires a more complicated test administered by a knowledgeable physician to definitely determine sufficiently impaired cognition to make such a diagnosis.
+Identifying early stage Alzheimer’s is critical for all families.

 A recent study uses the financial decisions of the elderly to provide insights into cognitive impairment of the type associated with dementia.
 It utilized a group of nearly 9,000 households with about a third of them having a member with Alzheimer’s or related dementia.
 They then worked backward from this group in which dementia had already been diagnosed to examine their financial decisions to see if there were earlier behavioral clues to the problem.